top of page

 Celebrity Eclipse - 7 Nights

-We are very loyal cruisers with Celebrity Cruises, and were excited to see they had an inside passage cruise leaving Vancouver in early July, a few days after our arrival, so it slotted in perfectly.
+We are very loyal cruisers with Celebrity Cruises.
+We were excited to see they had an inside passage cruise leaving Vancouver in early July, a few days after our arrival, so it slotted in perfectly.

-Following is a summary of our unforgettable Inside Passage Alaskan cruise, we were very impressed with the number of port visits and sea days, making it the ideal relaxing cruise, with a few adventurous days.
-Our cruise was a 7-night cruise that departs from Vancouver, sails through the Inside Passage, stops in Sitka, sails through Hubbard Glacier, and stops in Juneau and Ketchikan before sailing through the Inside Passage again on the way back to Vancouver.
+Following is a summary of our unforgettable Inside Passage Alaskan cruise.
+We were very impressed with the number of port visits and sea days, making it the ideal relaxing cruise with a few adventurous days.
+Our cruise was a 7-night cruise that departs from Vancouver, sails through the Inside Passage, stops in Sitka, flows through Hubbard Glacier, and stops in Juneau and Ketchikan before sailing through the Inside Passage again on the way back to Vancouver.

-This is the first time we booked a stateroom at the back of the ship, we have always stayed starboard mid-ship.
-We booked a Sunset Veranda Stateroom (#7317) and we absolutely loved being at the back, you are spoilt with magnificent views, perfect for sail aways, sunsets and relaxing on the balcony.
+This is the first time we have booked a stateroom at the back of the ship; we have always stayed starboard mid-ship.
+We booked a Sunset Veranda Stateroom (#7317) and loved being at the back; you are spoilt with magnificent views, perfect for sail-aways, sunsets and relaxing on the balcony.

 Day one - Vancouver

-We were very impressed with the embarkation process in Vancouver, it was seamless, and within 30 minutes from arrival at the port, we were strolling around the cruise ship enjoying a glass of champagne and were even able to check in to our stateroom, it was 11am.
+We were very impressed with the embarkation process in Vancouver; it was seamless.
+Within 30 minutes of arriving at the port, we were strolling around the cruise ship enjoying a glass of champagne and could even check in to our stateroom; it was 11 a.m.

 Sushi on five, an a la carte restaurant specialising in Japanese cuisine on Deck 5 was open, and we were seated by the window watching the 2000 guests board the ship, we loved the energy from the crew, welcoming all guests with a song and dance.
 The vibe was so positive and fun!
-The food and service at Sushi on five was exceptional, and we found ourselves dining there every day for lunch.
-A special thank you to the team Onsa, Dan, Mohamed, Sudar, Ryan and Helena for taking care of us during our slow lunches.
+The food and service at Sushi on Five was exceptional, and we found ourselves dining there every day for lunch.
+A special thank you to the team Onsa, Dan, Mohamed, Sudar, Ryan and Helena for caring for us during our slow lunches.

-Our first dinner was in Le Petite Chef and was quite a fun experience, definitely a first, and we don't want to spoil the fun, so just a couple of pics!
+Our first dinner was at Le Petite Chef and was quite a fun experience.
+It was a first, and we don't want to spoil the fun, so here are just a couple of pics!

 Day two

-Was a day cruising, a sea day!
-We woke up fresh and enjoyed a slow breakfast in the main dining room.
+It was a day cruising, a sea day!
+We woke fresh and enjoyed a slow breakfast in the main dining room.
 We even saw our first whale breaching while ordering our mid-morning coffees at Cafe Bacio from the energetic and friendly crew.

-During the morning the ship started rocking, so our advice if you suffer from motion sickness to make your way to Deck 3, mid-ship and take a seat.
-The best advice is to avoid the feeling by laying low, don't make your way to the front, as you will definitely feel the rocking more.
-It was over in a few hours once the seas were protected again and everyone was fine.
+The ship started rocking in the morning, so our advice if you suffer from motion sickness is to make your way to Deck 3, mid-ship, and sit.
+The best advice is to avoid the feeling by laying low, not making your way to the front, as you will feel the rocking more.
+Once the seas were protected again, it was over in a few hours, and everyone was okay.

-We started the evening with amazing cocktails at World Class Bar, thank you Adrian, Nemanja and crew.
+We started the evening with unique cocktails at World Class Bar; thank you, Adrian, Nemanja and crew.
 We then dined in the main dining room, we did have a set dining time of 8.30 pm, but we have to thank our Mary, the lovely Maître d' in the dining room, she always took care of us and found us an earlier dining slot.
 The food was beyond perfection, and the attentive service was impeccable.

 Day three - Sitka

 A small island with a population of 8500, but with four cruises docked, it was 20,000!
-Sitka has a Russian influence due to being part of Russia until 1867.
+Sitka had a Russian influence due to being part of Russia until 1867.

 We explored the town and settled for lunch to try the local halibut, which was delicious and only $50 for a few bites (below)!!

-Whilst enjoying our lunch, a young man popped over to say hello, he was sailing on another ship docked that day in Sitka.
-It was our lovely waiter Mickey from one of our favourite restaurants in Belgrade, Bar Sasa.
+While enjoying our lunch, a young man popped over to say hello; he was sailing on another ship that day in Sitka.
+Our lovely waiter, Mickey, was from one of our favourite restaurants in Belgrade, Bar Sasa.
 We were all overwhelmed by coincidence and enjoyed the afternoon reminiscing.

 Soon after Mickey left, we started chatting to another group of lovely boys on vacation from Seattle with their 84-year-old Dad; he was an absolute legend, as were Dan and Dave.

-An extraordinary afternoon of our first day in Alaska, and to top it off, the magnificent views as we sailed toward the Hubbard Glaciers.
+It was an extraordinary afternoon on our first day in Alaska, and to top it off, we had magnificent views as we sailed toward the Hubbard Glaciers.

 Day four - Hubbard Glacier

-We cruised through the inside passage with an incredible view of the Hubbard Glacier.
-It was the first time we had sailed through waters scattered with ice; it was a special moment.
+We cruised through the inside passage and had an incredible view of the Hubbard Glacier.
+It was the first time we had sailed through waters scattered with ice, and it was a special moment.

-We had the most fantastic captain; thank you, Captain Leo, who positioned the ship where we were able to soak up the magnificent glaciers for a few hours.
-It was mesmerising, and we were fortunate to experience the glacier on a rare clear day, so we were able to capture the stunning Hubbard glaciers.
+We had the most fantastic captain; thank you, Captain Leo, who positioned the ship where we could soak up the magnificent glaciers for a few hours.
+It was mesmerising, and we were fortunate to experience the glacier on a rare clear day to capture the stunning Hubbard glaciers.

-We finished the day with a lovely slow lunch at Sushi on Five, enjoying these once-in-a-lifetime views, and of course another dinner in the main dining room.
+We finished the day with a lovely slow lunch at Sushi on Five, enjoying these once-in-a-lifetime views and another dinner in the main dining room.

-We organised a two-hour helicopter flight over the beautiful glaciers and Alaskan terrain.
-Our Temsco Helicopters pilot Josiah was incredible, and we landed on two different glaciers and had the opportunity to spend time walking around Herbert's and Mendenhall glaciers.
+We organized a two-hour helicopter flight over the beautiful glaciers and Alaskan terrain.
+Our Temsco Helicopters pilot, Josiah, was incredible.
+We landed on two different glaciers and had the opportunity to walk around Herbert's and Mendenhall glaciers.

 It was a magical morning, an experience we never thought possible.
-The colours of the glaciers were gorgeous, and the spectacular mountain ranges were a sight to see.
+The glaciers' colours were gorgeous, and the spectacular mountain ranges were a sight to see.

-We were back on board for the sail away and enjoyed it in the fabulous Tuscan grill with delicious food, wine and service.
-A special thank you to Julia our waitress who understood our dining pace and was a pleasure to have by our side serving us during the evening.
-We loved reminiscing with Mohamad from Tunisia too.
+We were back on board for the sail away and enjoyed delicious food, wine, and service on the fabulous Tuscan grill.
+A special thank you to Julia, our waitress, who understood our dining pace and was a pleasure to have by our side, serving us during the evening.
+We also loved reminiscing with Mohamad from Tunisia.

 The sail-away views were stunning and reminded us how much we love cruising!